 As a forensic neurology consultant for the counties of Los Angeles, Riverside, and San Bernardino, Dr. Stacey Wood has provided expert analysis on a considerable number of cases.
 Not only does Dr. Wood have the courtroom experience necessary to be a strong expert witness, but she is also a leading researcher in the field of financial elder abuse.

-Dr. Wood served as the Lead Editor and major contributor on “Assessment of Older Adults with Diminished Capacity: A Handbook for Lawyers,” published by the APA/ABA.
+Dr. Wood served as Lead Editor on “Assessment of Older Adults with Diminished Capacity: A Handbook for Psychologists,” by the American Psychological Association and American Bar Association.
 Dr. Wood is licensed in both Washington State and California.